vladolaru/thinkwritecode.com/content/blog/musings-about-building-websites-out-of-wordpress-blocks/index.md

 I wrote all this because I care, and I would love to see this project reach its true potential.
 I also love thinking about complex systems, but that is secondary.

 Remember, _WordPress, the web and beyond.._

+---

+_Since I published this essay, lots of appreciative people kept asking me about what specific experiences and ideas I can share about "blocks needing to be smart enough to establish relationships, to adapt to changing environments."
+I will happily oblige to go further down this rabbit hole.
+As an interim step, I felt the need to first share some thoughts on what I consider to be [the roles and responsibilities of a good WordPress theme](/the-good-wordpress-theme/)._